SoftUni-Internal/interactive-content/EN/04-Routing/05-Summary.md

 - Forms

-   - Controlled Forms
+   * controlled Forms

-   - Uncontrolled Forms
+   * uncontrolled Forms

-   - How to validate them.
+   * how to validate them

 [/slide]